High Blood Pressure

 Steps You Can Take

-You can take steps to prevent high blood pressure by adopting a healthy lifestyle.
-For example:
+You can take steps to prevent high blood pressure by adopting these healthy lifestyle habits.

 - Learn to cope with and manage stress.

-Following an eating plan that emphasizes fruits, vegetables, fat-free or low-fat milk and milk products, and whole grains, and that is low in saturated fat, cholesterol, and total fat is even more effective when you also reduce your sodium (salt) intake and calories.
+Follow a healthy eating plan that emphasizes fruits, vegetables, fat-free or low-fat milk and milk products, and whole grains, and that is low in saturated fat, cholesterol, and total fat.
+Eating this way is even more effective when you also reduce your sodium (salt) intake and calories.

 One such eating plan is called DASH.
 DASH stands for Dietary Approaches to Stop Hypertension.
 This is the name of a study sponsored by the National Institutes of Health that showed that this kind of eating plan can help you prevent and control high blood pressure.
 The study also showed that combining this kind of eating plan with cutting back on salt in your diet is even more effective at lowering your blood pressure.